BenMorel/XMLStreamer/README.md

 Any element in the document that does not match this path will be ignored.

-You can then proceed to streaming the file to a callback function, that will receive a [DOMNode](http://php.net/manual/en/class.domnode.php) object for each `<product>` element:
+You can then proceed to streaming the file to a callback function, that will receive a [DOMNode](http://php.net/manual/en/class.domnode.php) object for each `<product>`:

 ```php
 $streamer->stream('product-feed.xml', function(\DOMNode $product) {